 Wallpaper, Furniture, Lighting

 Whoever would experience a new sensation, and know for the first time what rich and luxurious objects can be produced in elegant, artistic furniture and soft, charming colors in special art fabrics and reveal those superb interiors that characterize the paintings of Burne-Jones, Alma Tadema, and Rosetti, need only to obtain a glimpse of the exquisitely furnished rooms with a William Morris design.
 This parlor is taken from the country seat of C. F. Clothier, Esq., near Media, Pa, and is a fine example of the distinctive and inimitable qualities of the celebrated William Morris design art fabrics and wood designs after the Morris & Co., London.
+The art fabrics are displayed in chair coverings, cushion and pillows.

 William Morris Design Chair